CONTENTS

 Introduction

 This is a program I'm working on originally designed for the Olimex MSP430F169 evaluation board but now made to work on my own circuit which I designed based on the Olimex board.
-The idea here is using the Texas Instruments MSP430 (mixed-signal processor chip) to be able to plug a guitar into this device through an ADC (analog to digital converter), do some audio processing on the sound, and output it out a DAC (digital to analog converter) into a guitar amplifier.
+The idea here is using the Texas Instruments MSP430 to be able to plug a guitar into this device through an ADC (analog to digital converter), do some audio processing on the sound, and output it out a DAC (digital to analog converter) into a guitar amplifier.
 So far my goal is to turn the entire waveform into perfect square waves (which I finally have working nicely) and later into other sounds.

 Circuit Design

-My circuit was pretty much ripped off completely from the Olimex circuit.
+The circuit was pretty much ripped off completely from the Olimex circuit.
 The Olimex board is really nice, but there were a couple things that really bothered me about it that I changed in my circuit design.
 The first thing was the input from the guitar on the Olimex circuit is sent into an opamp that raises the voltage by 1.1 volts.
 This seemed really awkward to me.
 The ADC in the MSP430F169 has a 12 bit resolution and a vref of 2.5v.
 This means the sampled value is based on Vin/2.5v * 4096.
 Raising the voltage of the input to 1.1volts means the "center" (when there is no sound) ends up 1802 which makes the range of the input between 0 and 3604, not taking full advtange of the 12 bit resolution.
 And actually, I think due to inaccurate resistors, center wasn't even 1802.
 So the first thing I did was made the opamp raise the voltage by 1.25v using metal oxide resistors with 0.1% and 2% tolerance.
 When there is no sound input, the ADC reads dead on at 2047.
 The second thing I did is add a variable resistor to the feedback loop of the opamp so I can control the gain of the input.
 Very useful for my guitar with DiMarzio HS3 pickups that aren't very strong.
 I also used different value resistors at the input side of the opamp from the guitar since Radio Shack didn't carry the ones Olimex used :(.

 The only other thing I changed was at the big-ass capacitor infront of the output jack that removes the DC component, I used a 56k ohm resistor instead of a 47k ohm resistor since that was the closest thing I had to 47k :).
 Also, I'm running this opamp at 5volts instead of 3.3v.
-I did this since my DAC is running with a Vref of 3.3v (so is the Olimex) and according to my friend Jeff Blevins who is a real EE (unlike me), the output of an opamp will never reach the "rails".
+I did this since my DAC is running with a Vref of 3.3v (so is the Olimex) and according to a friend of mine who is a real EE (unlike me), the output of an opamp will never reach the "rails".
 So I figured a 1.7v cushion would be nice to have, especially since it was almost as easy to hook it up to 5v as it is to run it at 3.3v.

 Pictures

-Here are pictures of my development environment:
+Here are pictures of the development environment:

 Olimex MSP430F169 Board

-My circuit
+The circuit

-My guitar and 'scope
+guitar and oscilloscope

 Everything below this point is obsolete, since I created my own circuit and fixed problems.
 I'll post new sound files and graphs soon.